unovie-ai/ThreatRiskAI/README.md

 # ThreatRiskAI

 Threat Risk Assessment for SBOM using GENAI.
-Built as a Security Project by a team security master students.
+Built by Interns to understand the power of AI.

 ## Project Goals